Our Vision and our Goals

 Strategic Programme 1: Age-related macular degeneration

-Age-related macular degeneration (AMD) is the commonest cause of severe visual impairment in older adults in the developed world.
+Age-related macular degeneration (AMD) is the most common cause of severe visual impairment in older adults in the developed world.
 It is estimated that there are 600,000 people in the UK with sight loss caused by AMD and this number will more than double to 1.3m by 2050.

 There are two forms of AMD (wet and dry) with the dry form affecting nearly 80% of those with the condition.
 Our Strategic Programme is focused on finding ways of stopping the sight loss caused by both wet and dry AMD.

-It is expected that over the course of our strategy period we will work closely with Action Against AMD with regard to addressing early stage AMD, whilst also addressing prevention and the development of treatments for late stage AMD.
+It is expected that over the course of our strategy period we will work closely with Action Against AMD on early stage AMD, while also addressing prevention and the development of treatments for late stage AMD.